wheelercj/todo/README.md

 # refactor todo list

 For creating or copying [Todoist](https://todoist.com/) tasks in bulk.
-Requires Python 3.9+.

 Here's what it's like creating new tasks in bulk.
 I started off creating a new project in Todoist, but you don't need to.
 ![empty Todoist project](images/empty_Todoist_project.png)